 - the development of active corner reflectors for landslide monitoring, which is part of the H2020 GIMS project.

-Deformation of a reclaimed area, estimated using TarraSAR-X imagery.
+Deformation of an urban area estimated using TarraSAR-X imagery.

 Deformation map of Catalonia (Spain), estimated using Sentinel-1 imagery.